writerthethinker1/relax_write/materials/course_files/notes/index.md

 ---
 layout: post
 title: Notes
+comments: "You'll find here notes for the course, all free to download and share!
+Share the joy of learning!"
 ---

-You'll find here notes for the course, all free to download and share!
+{{ page.comments }}

 <span style="color:orange">Enjoy learning new things!<span>